Ramblurr/ts-enum-tools/README.md

-      √ should maintain closure integrity and support re-use √ should be immutable value when using function methods √ should not be immutable value when using prototype properties √ should perform function(value) tools over (1000000) iterations (71ms) √ should perform using value.has property over (1000000) iterations (352ms) √ should perform using value.any property over (1000000) iterations (350ms) √ should perform using value.state property over (1000000) iterations (372ms) √ inline logical compairison baseline (5000000) iterations
+      √ should maintain closure integrity and support re-use √ should be immutable value when using function methods √ should not be immutable value when using prototype properties √ should perform function(value) tools over (1000000) iterations (69ms) √ should perform using value.has property over (1000000) iterations (304ms) √ should perform using value.any property over (1000000) iterations (292ms) √ should perform using value.state property over (1000000) iterations (315ms) √ inline logical operation comparison baseline (5000000) iterations

+  Stats Func/Prop/Base:     68    304     22

   27 passing (1s)

 ```